GeertGiebens/LocoNet_IO/README.md

 >
 > The explanation of the assembler code is in Flemish.
 In a while I will translate it into English.
 >
-> The goal of this project is a simple LocoNet device for 30 Inputs or Outputs.
+> The goal of this project is a simple LocoNet device for 30 Inputs/Outputs.
 You can choose for every port which function these have.
 I shall explain how simple it is to upload the HEX code in the PIC µC (later).
-I shall explain how you can set up the function of the port with JMRI Python script:
+I shall explain how you can set up the function of the port with a JMRI Python script:
 >
 >https://github.com/GeertGiebens/LocoNet_IO/blob/master/LocoNet%20IO%20V1p52.py
 >